 \section{Conclusion}

-In this paper, we propose CoGenCast, a hybrid generative framework that couples pre-trained LLMs with flow-matching mechanism for effective time series forecasting.
-This bridges the critical gap between semantic understanding and continuous stochastic modeling.
-By reconfiguring pre-trained decoder-only LLMs into a native forecasting encoder-decoder backbone, we leverage the comprehensive contextual understanding to condition the flow-matching generation process.
-Our approach linearizes the generative dynamics, establishing a direct and stable temporal trajectory that can be solved efficiently with a single function evaluation.
-Extensive experiments on ten benchmark datasets show that CoGenCast consistently outperforms previous compared baselines, confirming its effectiveness.
-Finally, we hope that this work offers a valuable and inspiring perspective for future time series forecasting methods.
+In this paper, we proposed CoGenCast, a hybrid generative framework that coupled pre-trained LLMs with a flow-matching mechanism for effective time series forecasting.
+This bridged the critical gap between semantic understanding and continuous stochastic modeling.
+By reconfiguring pre-trained decoder-only LLMs into a native forecasting encoder-decoder backbone, we leveraged comprehensive contextual understanding to condition the flow-matching generation process.
+Our approach linearized the generative dynamics, establishing a direct and stable temporal trajectory that could be solved efficiently with a single function evaluation.
+Extensive experiments on ten benchmark datasets showed that CoGenCast achieves competitive performance compared to previous baselines.
+Finally, we hope that this work can offer a valuable and inspiring perspective for future time series forecasting methods.